alan-platform/alan-platform.github.io/pages/tutorials/data-import-export.md

 - `remove` to remove an existing item

 For the stategroup `Type` of the `Products`, you see a column `Type_operation?`.
-Two different operations are supported there:
+Two different operations are supported for **stategroups**:
-- `update` to update the existing state
+- `update` to update the existing state.
-- `set` to change the existing state to a new state For new `Products` (when the `item_operation` is `add`), you have to use a blank field.
+- `set` to change the existing state to a new state.

+For new `Products` (when the `item_operation` is `add`), you need a blank field.

+The notation for **number** values is identical to the input format that the app expects.
+For example, if you can enter a price with two decimal places in your app then you should provide numbers with (at most) two decimal places in your CSV.
+That is, unless numbers use a *dynamic* number of decimals in your app.
+In that case, you should provide number values without decimals.

 Some examples of updates for the `Products` collection:
 - add a new `Products` item called 'Seat':